PUT-PTM/2019_MorseButton/README.md

 # 2019_MorseButton
 # Overview
+Morse Button is a program for communication with computer and Morse traslation.
+# Description
 Morse Button is a program for STM32.
 Its main fuctionality is to translate morse code to latin alphabet.
 It can receive data from computer by Virtual Com port and directly from user with a button.
-# Description

 # Tools
 C language,STM32, Nokia 5110 screen, Thumb Joystick,
 # How to run